syakirharis25/workers/README.md

 3,000 electrum coins (each coins is 5 grams, consist of at least 50% of pure gold = 2.5 grams is pure gold) x 4 = 12,000 electrum coins (30,000 grams of pure gold)

-The company will allocates at least at least £579,000 for his or her weekly pension (carry on from the level of House of Lords),
+The company will allocates at least £579,000 for his or her weekly pension (carry on from the level of House of Lords),
 111,000 grams of silver in form of `toilet service` as his or her annual pension, and at least 12,000 electrum coins that consists of at least 30,000 grams of pure gold